Best Winter Hiking Pants For Snow & Cold [2023 Edition]

 Editor’s Choice

-Built from stretchy 90D double-weave nylon with a reinforced lower leg, the OR Cirque is durable enough for regular use in wintery environments.
+Built from stretchy 90D double-weave nylon with a reinforced lower leg, the OR Cirque pants are durable enough for regular use in wintery environments.
 It also comes with a DWR (durable water repellent) coating, which allows for plentiful wind and water-resistance in damp conditions.

 Meanwhile, Outdoor Research crafted this pant with zippered hand and thigh pockets for extra hiking gear storage on the go.
 One of the pockets even comes with a clip for an avalanche beacon to ensure that you don’t lose your most valuable piece of gear when traveling in avalanche terrain.